Mean Field Models to Regulate Carbon Emissions in Electricity Production: Mean Field Model for Electricity Producers

-Term 1 with $c_1>0$, is a penalty for attempting to ramp up and down nonrenewable energy power plants too quickly.
-Term 2 represents the costs of the fossil fuels used in nonrenewable power plants.
+Term~1 with $c_1>0$, is a penalty (ie. delay cost) for attempting to ramp up and down nonrenewable energy power plants too quickly.
+Term~2 represents the costs of the fossil fuels used in nonrenewable power plants.
 The constant $p_1>0$ can be understood as the average cost of one unit of fossil fuel.
-In lieu of storage which is not included in our models because of its scarcity, Term 3 with $c_3>0$, imposes a penalty on producers for not matching the demand.
-Term 4 represents the revenues from electricity production, $\big(\rho_0 + \rho_1 (D_t - \bar Q_t)\big)$ being the inverse demand function which is assumed to be linear in excess demand or supply and $\rho_0, \rho_1>0$ are constants.
+In lieu of storage which is not included in our models because of its scarcity, Term~3 with $c_3>0$, imposes a penalty on producers for not matching the demand and forcing the system operator to use costly reserves.
+Term~4 represents the revenues from electricity production, $\big(\rho_0 + \rho_1 (D_t - \bar Q_t)\big)$ being the inverse demand function which is assumed to be linear in excess demand or supply.
+Here $\rho_0$and $\rho_1$ are strictly positive constants.
 It captures the fact that the price increases if there is excess demand, and it decreases if there is excess supply.
 We assume that the producers are selling what they produce.
 This term introduces the mean field interactions into the model.
-Term 5 gives the carbon tax levied by the regulator.
+Term~5 gives the carbon tax levied by the regulator.
 We emphasize its role by assuming it is proportional to the square of the terminal pollution.
-Term 6 is the initial investment in renewable electricity production, for example the cost of solar panels installed at the beginning of the period.
+Term~6 is the total cost related to the initial investment in renewable electricity production including the price of the solar panels and the cost of the land used.